intelligentEarth/Bayeslands_Workshop/README.md

 docker run -p 8888:8888 bayeslands
 ```

 From there, launch a web browser on your local machine, navigate to 0.0.0.0:8888 and you can explore the folder structure within the Jupyter notebook environment.
 Click on the StartHere.ipynb for some instructions!
-Note, you may need to use the --no-cache in the docker build command to re-download the git repo and install a fresh copy.
+Note, you may need to use the --no-cache flag in the docker build command to re-download the git repository and install a up-to-date copy.

 ### Via Compile